ome/www.openmicroscopy.org/_posts/2016-01-06-format-support.md

 that we had already spent years working on various versions of this format (our initial single-series Slidebook reader was released back in 2006 and obviously the work to produce it started even further back than that).
-Nikon ND2 and Zeiss CZI are other examples of formats with a complex design that has made them very difficult for us to support.
+Nikon ND2 and Zeiss CZI are other examples of formats with a complex design that makes them very difficult for us to support.

 ##We won’t deliver something that doesn’t do the job well enough

-One thing to understand about our work, strategy and commitment for supporting all file formats, especially formats used in production-scale facilities that use tech like whole slide imaging, is that we insist on delivering as close to complete support as possible.
+One thing to understand about our work, strategy and commitment to supporting all file formats, especially formats used in production-scale facilities that use technology like whole slide imaging, is that we insist on delivering as close to complete support as possible.
 This is important given the size of community we support, the breadth of applications that use our software, and the need for utility and reliability in the software we deliver to the community.

-With .mrxs, it is very hard and expensive to meet this goal.
-To be specific:
+With 3D HISTECH .mrxs, it is very hard and expensive to meet this goal.
+To be
+specific:

 1. The design decisions of 3D HISTECH with respect to image pyramid layout are at odds with what we can reasonably handle within the infrastructure